pulumi/docs/reference/pkg/index.md

 {% include mini-toc.html %}

-All Pulumi libraries are distributed in your chosen language's package manager, even those packages that define cloud resource definitions.
-That means NPM for Node.js and PyPI for Python, for instance.
-There is a dedicated package for each cloud that includes access to its full capabilities, including containers, serverless functions, infrastructure, data services, and more.
+Pulumi offers APIs for working with a wide variety of cloud platforms, as well as higher-level APIs that make it easier to deliver cloud applications and infrastructure.

-In addition to the cloud packages, Pulumi offers many convenience libraries that make common tasks easier, like setting up a network, creating a Kubernetes cluster, and building and publishing containers to private registries.
+These APIs are avaialble as packages in your chosen languages's package manager &mdash; NPM for Node.js and PyPI for Python.
+There is a dedicated package for each cloud that includes access to its full capabilities.
+In addition, Pulumi offers many convenience packages that make common tasks easier, like setting up a network, creating a Kubernetes cluster, and building and publishing containers to private registries.

 These packages can be mixed to enable multi-cloud and a spectrum of control to productivity: